 Safely converting outdoor restaurant spaces to dining areas

-Things to keep in mind when converting a restaurant’s outdoor space into temporary dining areas.
+Things to keep in mind when converting a restaurant’s outdoor space into dining areas.

 - Ensure appropriate protection from vehicle and sidewalk traffic is in place through the use of highly visible barriers and signage.
-Temporary barriers designed for this purpose are preferred.
+Barriers designed specifically for this purpose are preferred.
 Careful assessment should be performed to assure dining areas are not created in hazardous areas such as high-vehicle traffic areas with low visibility (including corners or high vegetation areas).

-- Adequate lighting should be in place in all customer areas to provide clear visibility for walking areas to help prevent slips/trips/falls.
+- Adequate lighting should be in place in all customer areas to provide clear visibility for walking, to help prevent slips/trips/falls.
 Assure wires from temporary lighting are properly guarded to prevent tripping.
-Assure that temporary lighting is properly secured against tipping or falling, to reduce the potential for injury to staff or patrons.
+Properly secure temporary lighting against tipping or falling, to reduce the potential for injury to staff or patrons.

-- Maintain a clear path of pedestrian travel near public sidewalks and restaurant walkways.
+- Maintain a clear path for pedestrian travel near public sidewalks and restaurant walkways.
 Designated entrance and exit pathways should be established in customer areas to help facilitate social distancing.

 - Keep dining areas 6’ from corners, crosswalks, curbs, bus shelters, and public seating to facilitate social distancing and to help reduce slip/trip/fall exposures.
 Do not block public sidewalks, exit doors, or access to fire hydrants.